Hideki Aihara, PhD, Associate Professor, Dept of Biochemistry, Molecular Biology & Biophysics

 Dr. Lipscomb investigates the mechanisms of oxygenases through the use of transient kinetics, site-directed mutagenesis, diagnostic substrate reactions, EPR spectroscopy, and X-ray crystallography.
 The oxygenases he studies contain catalytic iron at the active site, forming reactive species that can oxidize toxic anthropomorphic aromatic compounds introduced into the environment.

-Joseph Metzger, PhD, Professor, Dept. of Integrative Biology & Physiology
+Joseph, Metzger, PhD, Professor, Dept of Integrative Biology and Physiology

 Dr. Metzger seeks mechanistic insights into normal and diseased muscle function, including heart failure associated with Duchenne muscular dystrophy.
 In particular, he focuses on manipulating the expression level and enzyme activity of parvalbumin, troponin, and myosin in skeletal and cardiac muscle.
 He uses in vitro and in vivo gene transfer to study muscle function in cell and animal models.